textura-agency/renderer/README.md

 ___

 #### Interpolation
-Use "interpolation(config, time)" to create frameByFrame animation.
+Use "getInterpolated(config, time)" to create frameByFrame animation.
 For example on scroll.
 Or animate any looped object in render loop.
 U able to scroll video, transform any html content and so on

 ##### Example
     const Timeline = ( scrollContainer ) => {